chapel-lang/chapel/doc/rst/language/evolution.rst

 See GitHub issue #5217 for more examples and discussion.

-In order to make such programs less suprising, version 1.15 changes the default intent for arrays to `ref` if the formal argument is modified in the function and `const ref` if not.
+In order to make such programs less surprising, version 1.15 changes the default intent for arrays to `ref` if the formal argument is modified in the function and `const ref` if not.
 As a result, the above example behaves similarly for an associative array of integers and an associative array of dense arrays.